TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-1. resizes each point of the Polygons by using the clipper library
+1. extends the Polygons by using the clipper library

 #### Return